pvineet/EdgeDetect/README.md

 # EdgeDetect
-Edge Detection Algorithms in Python
+Edge Detection Algorithms in Python without using functions from OpenCV

 ## Python implementation of the following Edge Detection Algorithms
 - Forward Edge Operator